kcarnold/cs344/content/units/05learning/_index.md

 ---
-title: "Unit 5: Learning"
+title: "Unit 5: Learning and Classification"
 date: 2022-02-07
 weight: 5
 ---

+We extend our modeling skills to encompass classification models, and start to build the tools that will let us represent complex functions by using hidden layers.
+Both of these objectives require us to learn about *nonlinear* operations.
+We'll focus on the two most commonly used ones: the *softmax* operator (which converts scores to probabilities) and the *rectifier* ("ReLU", which clips negative values).

 Students who complete this unit will demonstrate that they can:

 - Describe the difference between a metric and a loss function.
 - Describe and compute cross-entropy loss
-- Contrast sensible vs non-sensible sequences of model layers (e.g., alternating linear and nonlinear)
+- Explain the purpose and mathematical properties of the softmax operation.
+- Explain the role of nonlinearities in a neural network (e.g., why they are used between linear layers)
-- Implement a logistic regression model from fundamentals
+- Implement a logistic regression model using basic numerical computing primitives

-*This week focuses on classification*.

 <!-- - Activities
-	- softmax fundamentals 1 and 2
 	- some variation on Learning Proportions lab? ^^bandit learning^^: how likely is each arm to give a payout? -->

 ## Preparation